cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

     query = privateStore.get(queryPath(queryIdentifier))
     abortTransactionUnless(query !== null)

-    // Retrieve client state of the Queried Chain. client = queryClientState(query.clientId)
+    // Retrieve client state of the queried chain. client = queryClientState(query.clientId)
     abortTransactionUnless(client !== null)

-    // Check that the relier executed the query at the requested height at the Queried Chain. abortTransactionUnless(query.queryHeight !== proofHeight)
+    // Check that the relier executed the query at the requested height at the queried chain. abortTransactionUnless(query.queryHeight !== proofHeight)

     // Check that localTimeoutHeight is 0 or greater than the current height.